G. David Tilman

-George David Tilman (born Titman; July 22, 1949), ForMemRS, is an American ecologist.
-He is Regents Professor and McKnight Presidential Chair in Ecology at the University of Minnesota, as well as an instructor in Conservation Biology; Ecology, Evolution, and Behavior; and Microbial Ecology.
-He is director of the Cedar Creek Ecosystem Science Reserve long-term ecological research station.
-Tilman is also a professor at University of California, Santa Barbara's Bren School of Environmental Science & Management.
+George David Tilman (born Titman July 22, 1949), is an American ecologist.
+He is Regents Professor and McKnight Presidential Chair in Ecology at the University of Minnesota and Distinguished Professor at the University of California, Santa Barbara's Bren School of Environmental Science & Management.
+He was elected to the U.S. National Academy of Sciences in 2002, and to the U. K. Royal Society as a Foreign Member in 2017 and awarded the U. S. National Medal of Science in 2025.